Finland Energy Information

 Interactive Chart Finland Natural Gas Domestic Consumption

-The power sector is the main consumer of coal and peat, with 68% of total consumption in 2018.
-The share of consumption from industry is relatively low (16%).
+The power sector is the main consumer of coal and peat, with 57% of total consumption in 2020 (of which, 40% peat), followed by industry (21%).

 Graph: COAL CONSUMPTION (Mt)

 Interactive Chart Finland Coal and Lignite Domestic Consumption